- Official name: State of Qatar

 - Political system: Constitutional Monarchy (Emirate)

-- Emir: Sheikh Tamim bin Hamad Al Thani
+- Amir: Sheikh Tamim bin Hamad Al Thani

 - Prime Minister and Minister of Interior: Khalid bin Khalifa bin Abdulaziz Al Thani